 I beamed at my piano teacher, and began playing the first lines of ‘Canon in D Major’ by Johann Pachelbel, arranged by Fred Kern.
 My teacher’s foot repeatedly hit the ground, like a metronome.
 Shortly after she had explained how and when to play the notes, she asked,” So you understand it now?”
 I nodded quietly.

 ” Very good; now we shall look at the Menuett by Mozart.”

-I shakily raised both my right and left hands and began playing the tune.
+I shakily raised both my right and left hands and began playing the piece.
 But before I had reached the end of the first bar, she intervened politely and shook her head, ” No, you must make sure you handle the slurs beautifully and gracefully.
-Then my piano teacher carefully traces the slur lines in a bright fluorescent yellow pencil. ” So, you understand it now?”
+Then my piano teacher carefully traced the slur lines in a bright fluorescent yellow pencil. ” So, you understand it now?”
 I nodded again.
 “Yes.”

 ” Very well.”
 She beamed at me through her wrinkled face, and continued, ” Great effort today, just make sure you connect the slurs gracefully, okay?
 Today you can have two stickers.”

 “Thank you!”
 I replied enthusiastically. ” Don’t forget the slurs, you understand it now?”
 She reminded me once again.

 I nodded curtly and left to collect my stickers.
 While I was doing so, I realised her favourite sentence was to say, “So, you understand it now?”
 I smiled to myself, collected my bag and left the house with my mother who was waiting for me outside with an umbrella, against the pouring rain.